DataHenHQ/documentations/source/how_tos.rst

 You can schedule a scraper’s scheduler in as granular detail as you want.
 However, we only support granularity down to the Minute.
 We currently support the CRON syntax for scheduling.
 You can set the ‘schedule’ field or the ‘timezone’ to specify the timezone when the job will be started.
 If timezone is not specified, it will default to “UTC”.
 Timezone values are IANA format.
 Please see the list of available timezones.
-The scheduler also has the option to cancel current job, anytime it starts a new one.
-By default a scraper’s scheduler does not start a new job if there is an already existing job that is active.
+By default, a scraper's scheduler will cancel any existing job on active or paused status before it starts a new job.

 .. code-block:: bash

-   $ hen scraper create <scraper_name> <git_repo> --schedule "0 1 * * * *" --timezone "America/Toronto" --cancel-current-job
+   $ hen scraper create <scraper_name> <git_repo> --schedule "0 1 * * * *" --timezone "America/Toronto"
    $ hen scraper update <scraper_name> --schedule "0 1 * * * *" --timezone "America/Toronto"

 The following are allowed CRON values: